Vanilla Breeze

 Related

-• <nfr-compass> — primary consumer; spends capacityPoints on quality picks and stamps the triangle's hash for drift detection.
+• <quality-target> — primary consumer; spends capacityPoints on quality picks and stamps the triangle's hash for drift detection.

 • <adr-wc> — record the Iron Triangle decision itself as an ADR.

-• UX Planning Pack — loads iron-triangle, nfr-compass, and the rest of the planning surface together.
+• UX Planning Pack — loads iron-triangle, quality-target, and the rest of the planning surface together.